Caterpillar 3406E Engine Spotlight

 The History of Caterpillar

 About a century and a half ago, steam tractors were used as the primary tool in agricultural development.
 These giant tractors worked great in most areas of the United States, except for way out West.
-The soft earth out in California wasn’t firm enough for the tractors to work on, and they kept sinking.
-Various work-arounds were made to try to get them to work, but none were cost-effective or timely.
+The soft earth out in California wasnt firm enough for the tractors to work on, and they kept sinking.
+Various work-arounds were made to try and solve this problem, but none were cost-effective or timely.
 This changed in 1904, when Benjamin Holt came up with the brilliant idea to replace the wheels with a track system.
 This track system is what gave Caterpillar its name, as the unique way the machines moved was often compared to caterpillars.
-The product quickly became the hot item for Ben’s company, the Holt Manufacturing Company.
+The product quickly became the hot item for Bens company, the Holt Manufacturing Company.

 Holt Manufacturing Company did well, but also had a strong competitor: C. L. Best Tractor.
-Both companies prospered in the early 1900’s because of the World War I, but business fell drastically after the war.
+Both companies prospered in the early 1900s because of World War I, but business fell drastically after the war.
 In 1925, the two giants merged in an effort to solve both of their financial issues.
-The new company name was based on Ben Holt’s infamous design, and Caterpillar with a capital “C” was officially born.
+The new company name was based on Ben Holts infamous design, and Caterpillar with a capital C was officially born.

-The 3406E didn’t last until the new millennium, though.; its last year of production was 1999.
+The 3406E didnt last until the new millennium, though; its last year of production was 1999.
 It was replaced by the C15, which was similar in parts and horsepower.
 You will often see, including on our website, that the same part will fit the 3406E, C15, and C15 ACERT.
 You should still always be careful when ordering parts, however, and make sure that you get parts with the correct part number.
+If you want to know more about the differences, read out blog comparing the 3406E, the C15, and the C15 ACERT!

 In terms of failure, the 3406E is actually pretty good, especially compared to some other Caterpillar engines.
 However, like all engines, they still had their issues.